spm/spm-docs/docs/development/git.md

 # SPM Development with Git and GitHub

-The development of SPM takes place with the [Git](https://git-scm.com/) version control system.
-[GitHub](https://github.com/) is used as the collaborative code hosting platform (with a local mirror using [Gitea](https://gitea.io/)).
+We use the [Git](https://git-scm.com/) version control system for the development of SPM.
+[GitHub](https://github.com/) is used as the collaborative code hosting platform (with a local mirror using [Gitea](https://gitea.io/)): the authoritative copy of the SPM repository is available at [spm/spm](https://github.com/spm/spm).

-The instructions below are with using the GitHub Desktop as a graphical user interface on Windows.
-We also mention the command line equivalent when relevant.
+We provide here instructions to interact with Git using the GitHub Desktop.
+This mainly concerns Windows developers -- we also mention the command line equivalents when relevant.

 ##  Git Installation